 Don’t limit yourself to just one welcome email.
 You can build a whole “welcome program” and create your own drip campaign.
 All you have to do is change when each email is automatically sent.

-We’d love to hear if you’ve made any improvements to your email signup programme – do leave us a comment!
+This post concludes our series on improving your signup confirmation sequence!
+We’d love to hear if you’ve made any improvements to your email signup program – do leave us a comment.